loopitis/loopitis-repo/README.md

 ```

 # Scale with Loopitis

 Loopitis was designed to scale !
 It is built with several processes that runs together.
 A producer, Kafka as the queue and a consumer.
 You can set as many consumers as you need.
-You can set in config.properties the max number of threads that each consumer will use for executing jobs.
+You can set in config.properties the max number of threads that each consumer
+will use for executing jobs.
 To set more than one consumer simply use --scale as in the following example:

 ```shell
 docker-compose --env-file config.properties up --scale consumer=3
 ```

 # **Contributing**

 All code written and built in Java 19 , using openJDK
-If you would like to contribute to the Loopitis project, you can pull the code and make changes to the three processes (main files) classes that run:
+If you would like to contribute to the Loopitis project, you can pull the code and make changes to the three processes (
+main files) classes that run:

 Endpoints process: This is a Spring Boot process that acts as the gateway to receive new requests.
-To make changes to this process, first copy the Dockerfile.endpoints, config.properties, and compose.yaml files to your working directory.
+To make changes to
+this process, first copy the Dockerfile.endpoints, config.properties, and compose.yaml files to your working directory.
 The main class for endpoints is LoppitisApplication, and the main endpoints class is LoopitisMainEndpoints.
+After making
-After making changes, run the command "mvn package" to generate the endpoints.jar file, which you can copy to your working directory.
+changes, run the command "mvn package" to generate the endpoints.jar file, which you can copy to your working directory.
 Next, modify the compose.yaml file for the endpoints process, specifying the Dockerfile.endpoint in the build section.
-Finally, run the build and up commands: "docker-compose --env-file config.properties build endpoints" and "docker-compose --env-file config.properties up".
+Finally, run the build and up commands: "docker-compose --env-file config.properties build endpoints" and "
+docker-compose --env-file config.properties up".

 Consumer process: This is the consumer that pulls job requests from Kafka.
-To make changes to this process, first copy the Dockerfile.consumer, config.properties, and compose.yaml files to your working directory.
-The main class for the consumer is LoopitisConsumer.
-After making changes, export a jar from this main class, calling it consumer.jar, and copy it to your working directory.
-Next, modify the compose.yaml file for the consumer process, specifying the Dockerfile.consumer in the build section.
-Finally, run the build and up commands: "docker-compose --env-file config.properties build consumer" and "docker-compose --env-file config.properties up".
+To make changes to this process, first copy
+the Dockerfile.consumer, config.properties, and compose.yaml files to your working directory.
+The main class for the
+consumer is LoopitisConsumer.
+After making changes, export a jar from this main class, calling it consumer.jar, and copy
+it to your working directory.
+Next, modify the compose.yaml file for the consumer process, specifying the
+Dockerfile.consumer in the build section.
+Finally, run the build and up commands: "docker-compose --env-file
+config.properties build consumer" and "docker-compose --env-file config.properties up".

 CLI process: This can run as a standalone process.
-You can build and run the CLI class, or you can pack the endpoints process, but make sure to have the cli.jar.
-The endpoints process copies the cli.jar if it exists in your working directory.
+You can build and run the CLI class, or you can pack the endpoints
+process, but make sure to have the cli.jar.
+The endpoints process copies the cli.jar if it exists in your working
+directory.

 For any question you can always contact us at support@loopitis.com
 Visit our website for more information: https://loopitis.com